hakal104/autoPETIII/README.md

-Model for the final submission of the autoPET III challenge
+# Code and model for the final submission of the autoPET III challenge